2018 Pac-12 Conference football season

 The 2018 Pac-12 Conference football season represented the 40th season of Pac-12 football that took place during the 2018 NCAA Division I FBS football season.
-The season began on August 30, 2018 and ended with 2018 Pac-12 Championship Game on November 30 at Levi Stadium in Santa Clara, California.
-The Pac-12 is a Power Five conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, the Big Ten Conference, and the Southeastern Conference.
+The season began on August 30, 2018, and ended with 2018 Pac-12 Championship Game on November 30 at Levi Stadium in Santa Clara, California.
+The Pac-12 was a Power Five conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, the Big Ten Conference, and the Southeastern Conference.
 The 2018 season was the Pac-12's eighth for the twelve teams divided into two divisions of six each, named North and South.

 Preseason

 2018 Pac-12 Spring Football and number of signees on signing day: